 A feedback pole is created when the feedback around any amplifier is resistive.
 The parallel resistance and capacitance from the input device (usually the inverting input) to ac ground set the frequency of the pole.
 In many instances the frequency of this pole is much greater than the expected 3 dB frequency of the closed loop gain and consequently there is negligible effect on stability margin.
 However, if the feedback pole is less than approximately six times the expected 3 dB frequency a lead capacitor should be placed from the output to the input of the op amp.
-The value of the added capacitor should be such that the RC time consistant of this capacitor and the resistance it parallels is greater than or equal to the original feedback pole time constant.
+The value of the added capacitor should be such that the RC time consistant than or equal to the original feedback pole time constant.

 Some inductive loads may cause output stage oscillation.
-A .01 μ F ceramic capacitor in series with a 10Ω resistor from the output to ground will usually remedy this situation.
+A .01 μ F ceramic capacitor in series with a 10 Ω resistor from the output to ground will usually remedy this situation.